 Though in no way foolproof, health testing is a fundamental part of knowing what one is working with.
 As with all living creatures, health issues arise even when all testing indicates they will not.
 Veterinary health exams can be helpful, but are not always precise enough.
 When possible, we insist on using the expert opinion provided by Orthopedic Foundation for Animals and PennHip, the gold standard of animal health evaluation.

-Many breeders do no testing at all, and most who do only post favorable results.
+Many breeders do no testing at all, and most who do only publicize favorable results.

 The following is ALL the health information available to us about our dogs: